webplatform/docs/dom/WindowModal/dialogHeight/index.md

 |Example_object_name=window
 |Return_value_name=height
 |Javascript_data_type=String
-|Return_value_description=The height of the content area of the dialog window.
+|Return_value_description=The height of the content area of the dialog window and a unit of measure.
 |Example_value_name=newHeight
 }}
 {{Examples_Section